Officer-involved shooting in Monroe County after naked man ambushes deputies with a spear

 While at one of the residences, Deputies and Officers of Woodsfield PD say they tried to make contact with a homeowner when a naked male subject jumped up in an ambush attack with a homemade spear.

-Deputies say the subject immediately charged the Officers with the homemade spear and came within a couple of feet of the Officers before the suspect was shot.
+Deputies say the subject immediately charged the Officers with the homemade spear and came within a couple of feet of the Officers before the suspect was shot by a Woodsfield officer.

 Woodsfield Police and Deputies said they provided first aid and life-saving techniques on the suspect until EMS arrived on the scene.